Please ensure Javascript is enabled for purposes of website accessibility WRAP Cost Benefit Analysis Tool - Anthesis

-WRAP Cost Benefit Analysis Tool
+Developing a Cost Benefit Analysis Tool for WRAP

 WRAP trials have proven that low-cost intervention measures, such as using bin stickers, information leaflets and caddy liners, can increase the amount of household food waste collected for recycling.
 With this in mind, WRAP’s goal was to produce a Cost Benefit Analysis (CBA) tool that would be available to local authorities (LAs) and Anaerobic Digesters (AD) plant operators – the tool would conduct a Cost Benefit Analysis of implementing these interventions under the local circumstances of the user, and consider three contract mechanisms that could be used to fund the interventions, i.e. cost sharing of intervention costs, energy profit sharing and variable gate fees.